-- A. It is the policy of the school district to maintain a learning and working environment that is free from harassment and violence on the basis of race, color, creed, religion, national origin, sex, age, marital status, familial status, status with regard to public assistance, sexual orientation, or disability.
-The school district prohibits any form of harassment and violence on the basis of race, color, creed, religion, national origin, sex, age, marital status, familial status, status with regard to public assistance, sexual orientation, or disability. - B. A violation of this policy occurs when any student, teacher, administrator or other school district personnel harasses student, teacher, administrator or other school district personnel or group of students, teachers, administrators, or other school district personnel through conduct or communication based on a person's race, color, creed, religion, national origin, sex, age, marital status, familial status, status with regard to public assistance, sexual orientation, or disability, as defined by this policy.
-(For purposes of this policy, school district personnel includes School Board members, school employees, agents, volunteers, contractors or persons subject to the supervision and control of the district.) - C. A violation of this policy occurs when any student, teacher, administrator or other school district personnel inflicts, threatens to inflict, or attempts to inflict violence upon any student, teacher, administrator, or other school district personnel or group of students, teachers, administrators, or other school district personnel based on a person's race, color, creed, religion,

-- national origin, sex, age, marital status, familial status, status with regard to public assistance, sexual orientation, or disability. - D. The school district will act to investigate all complaints, either formal or informal, verbal or written of harassment or violence based on a person's race, color, creed, religion, national origin, sex, age, marital status, familial status, status with regard to public assistance, sexual orientation, or disability, and to discipline or take appropriate action against any student, teacher, administrator or other school district personnel who is found to have violated this policy.
+- A. It is the policy of the school district to maintain a learning and working environment that is free from harassment and violence on the basis of Protected Class.
+The school district prohibits any form of harassment and violence on the basis of Protected Class. - B. A violation of this policy occurs when any student, teacher, administrator or other school district personnel harasses student, teacher, administrator or other school district personnel or group of students, teachers, administrators, or other school district personnel through conduct or communication based on a person's Protected Class with regard to public assistance, sexual orientation, or disability, as defined by this policy. .
+(For purposes of this policy, school district personnel includes School Board members, school employees, agents, volunteers, contractors or persons subject to the supervision and control of the district.) - C. A violation of this policy occurs when any student, teacher, administrator or other school district personnel inflicts, threatens to inflict, or attempts to inflict violence upon any student, teacher, administrator, or other school district personnel or group of students, teachers, administrators, or other school district personnel based on a person's Protected Class. - D. The school district will act to investigate all complaints, either formal or informal, verbal or written of harassment or violence based on a person's Protected Class and to discipline or take appropriate action against any student, teacher, administrator or other school district personnel who is found to have violated this policy.